How Long Is SAP Program?

 Once a positive drug test result has been found, the employee must be immediately removed from any safety-sensitive functions.
 To return to duty, they must then complete a return-to-duty process.
 This begins with seeking out a qualified Substance Abuse Professional for an initial evaluation and potential recommendations for treatment or education programs.
 Following these, the employee can move on to completing another SAP evaluation.
 After this is done successfully, they must have an observed drug test before being allowed back into safety-sensitive duties.
 What is DOT Clearinghouse Enforcement?

-After the DER receives confirmation of a negative drug test, the employee can return to their safety-sensitive tasks.
-However, after the second SAP evaluation, the DER must implement a follow-up testing schedule.
-This schedule requires at least six unannounced observed drug tests within 12 months of returning to work, and could last up to five years depending on the SAP's recommendation.
-It is vital that these tests are conducted in order for the employee to remain compliant with workplace regulations.
+The employee can return to their safety-sensitive tasks after the DER receives confirmation of a negative drug test.
+However, the DER must implement a follow-up testing schedule after the second SAP evaluation.
+This schedule requires at least six unannounced observed drug tests within 12 months of returning to work, and could last up to five years, depending on the SAP's recommendation.
+These tests must be conducted for the employee to comply with workplace regulations.

 What If I Fail or Refuse a Test?

-If a DOT-mandated safety-sensitive employee violates the Department of Transportation's substance abuse rules by refusing or failing a test, they will be removed from any job duties that could pose a risk to public safety.
-They must then receive an evaluation from a qualified SAP who can provide suggestions on necessary education and/or treatment programs.
-After having successfully completed these activities, the individual is required to pass another return-to-duty test before their safety-sensitive tasks can be resumed.
-Read about Texas DOT Number and USDOT Number.
-Learn here How to Prepare for a Compliance DOT Audit
+Suppose a DOT-mandated safety-sensitive employee violates the Department of Transportation's substance abuse rules by refusing or failing a test.
+In that case, they will be removed from any job duties that could threaten public safety.
+They must then receive an evaluation from a qualified SAP who can provide suggestions on necessary education and treatment programs.
+After successfully completing these activities, the individual must pass another return-to-duty test before their safety-sensitive tasks can be resumed.
+Read about Texas DOT Numbers and USDOT Numbers.
+Learn here How to Prepare for a Compliance DOT Audit.

 Key Points: All About the DOT SAP Program

-- The SAP Program is administered by the US Department of Transportation.
+• The SAP Program is administered by the US .

-- It was created to help employers in the transportation industry take care of drug and alcohol problems affecting drivers.
+• It was created to help employers in the transportation industry take care of drug and alcohol problems affecting drivers—Department of Transportation.

-- A person that successfully completes a DOT SAP evaluation must first be cleared by a qualified SAP.
+• A person who successfully completes a DOT SAP evaluation must first be cleared by a qualified SAP.